Digital renminbi: Research and development

+Ant backed MYbank, and Ant/Alipay participated in trials and technical cooperation with the Digital Currency Research Institute, which allowed the central bank pilot access to Alibaba's larger user base.
+The pilot aimed to provide an alternative retail payment rail alongside Alipay and WeChat Pay, and Ant and Tencent played roles in the trial distribution and integration with digital wallets.
+Most recently, there have been rollouts between operator banks and digital bank participants, including MYbank and WeBank.

 In October 2019, the PBOC announced that a digital renminbi would be released after years of preparation.
 The version of the currency, known as DCEP (Digital Currency Electronic Payment), requires an account with a commercial bank, but may be "decoupled" from the banking system in the future, allowing tourists to gain access to the system.

 Testing

 2020

 In April 2020, testing began in four cities around China (Shenzhen, Suzhou, Chengdu and Xiong'an) to improve the currency's functionality.
 Areas of testing include the currency's reliability, stability, ease of use, and regulatory concerns such as the prevention of money laundering, tax evasion and terror financing.
 The currency could be transferred to bank accounts or used directly with certain merchants, and could be controlled via apps on one's smartphone.
 As of April 2021, more than 100,000 have downloaded such apps, which were developed by banks, including six state-owned banks.
 The digital currency could be spent in stores like Starbucks and McDonald's in China, as well as online shopping platforms like JD.com.
 Local governments, partnering with private businesses, have distributed more than 150 million RMB as an incentive to attract test users of digital RMB and to stimulate consumption.

+On 12 October 2020, 50,000 lottery winners in Shenzhen's Luohu district were each given 200 digital yuan that were programmed to expire on 18 October 2020.
+The goal of the experiment was to boost consumer spending and test the currency and technology.